Andrewodwyer/City-Events-Blog/README.md

 ### Authentication-Authorisation, User Interaction with messages & signafiers

-- Information/Messages: When an action is proformed, like creating a comment or event, a relevant message displays to the user.
+- Information/Messages: When an action is preformed, like creating a comment or event, a relevant message displays to the user.
 These are styled to blend smoothly into the page without overwhelming the user.
 - Authentication Indicators: Users are reminded whether they are logged in or not through a simple text message displayed to the left of the screen near the header.

 ![Messages and signafiers](static/readme-img/UX/Message-signafiers.png)

 ### Bootstrap

-Bootstrap was used in the app to create a responsive, mobile-first websites quickly and efficiently using it's libarary.
+Bootstrap was used in the app to create a responsive, mobile-first websites quickly and efficiently using it's library.
 Bootstrap provides a collection of pre-designed HTML, CSS, and JavaScript components, like buttons, forms, navigation bars, and grid layouts.
 By using Bootstrap, I was able to build a visually consistent app without writing extensive custom code.
 It was easy to customise and it adapted to all screen sizes without having to write additional media queries.
 Saying this, I did customise the css and added js in this build.

 ### Additional App Features